Đurđe Ninković

-Đurđe Ninković (born 1942) is a lawyer, legal commentator and political activist who was a founding member of the Democratic Party (DS) in Serbia who joined the Founding Committee of the Democratic Party in December 1989.
-From late December the meetings of the Founding Committee and later the Executive Committee of the DS took place in his law offices in Belgrade where the Pismo o namerama (Letter of intent), the first party political program of the DS, was drafted and published in January 1990.
+Đurđe Ninković (born 1942) is a Serbian lawyer, legal commentator and political activist who was a founding member of the Democratic Party (DS) in Serbia who joined the Founding Committee of the Democratic Party in December 1989.

+From late December 1989, the meetings of the Founding Committee and later the Executive Committee of the DS, took place in his law offices in Belgrade where the Pismo o namerama (Letter of intent), the first party political program of the DS, was drafted and published in January 1990.
 At this time the central office of the DS was also located in Mr. Ninković's law offices in hotel Astoria for a few months.

 Biography

 Djurdje was brought up in a pro-democracy family where both his parents were opponents of communist totalitarianism.
 His father, Milorad Dj.
 Ninković, was a cavalry officer in the Royal Yugoslav Army and a prominent lawyer educated in France and Kingdom of Yugoslavia, who was imprisoned and persecuted after the communist government was established in Yugoslavia in 1944 and his mother, Višnja (née Popović), also studied law at the University of Belgrade.
 They both believed in individual human rights and the rule of law which were trampled by the communist revolution.
-This influenced Djurdje in his belief that for Serbia to move forward it was first necessary to fully dismantle the legacy of the communist dictatorship.
+This influenced Djurdje in his belief that for Serbia to move forward it was first necessary to fully dismantle the legacy of communism.

-He graduated from Belgrade Law School in 1964 and completed post-graduate studies at the University of London in 1968.
+He graduated from Belgrade Law School in 1964 and completed his post-graduate studies at the University of London in 1968.
 He is a Salzburg Global Fellow, being an alumnus of the Salzburg Global Seminar course in American Law and Legal Institutions of 1977 and is also an alumnus of the Kokkalis Program at Harvard Kennedy School, Executive Education leadership course (2000), having been awarded a Kokkalis Foundation scholarship.

 He is the author of more than seventy legal articles on various topics, particularly focused on ownership of private property, restitution, rehabilitation of political prisoners, the rule of law and independence of the judiciary in various legal journals.